Metz Cathedral: Transept and choir

 With it is the retable made of gilded and painted oak, It was originally made for the altar of a chapel at the shrine of Notre Dame de Lourdes, where it was placed in 1245.
 It depicts the Virgin, with the moon at her feet, with figures of Saint Barbara and Saint Catherine.
 It was removed from that church in 1912 because the church authorities in Lourdes felt it clashed with the simplicity of the decor there.

 The choir stalls are a prominent feature in the centre of the Choir.
 They were made by Théophile Klem of Colmar between 1913 and 1914, but they were not put into place until 1922–23.
-Carvings also decorate They decorate the screen of the choir made in 1912.
+Carvings also decorate the screen of the choir made in 1912.

-The apse, diambulatory and radiating chapels
+Apse, disambulatory, and radiating chapels

 Beyond the choir is the apse, with a semicircular passage, the disambulatory, which leads to the three chapels at the end of the cathedral.
 The central chapel is dedicated to the Virgin Mary, the left chapel to Saint Joseph, and the right chapel to Saint Livier.

 The following picture presents the ground plan of Saint-Stephen of Metz and the position of the architectural elements: